18F/18f.gsa.gov/_posts/2022-09-12-creating-a-culture-of-innovation.md

 What we learned from interviews also raised a strong counterpoint to the belief that innovation is inherently risky.
 Our research indicated that more mature external innovation labs use experimentation as a way to de-risk and future-focus their work.
 In other words, they found that success comes from experimenting, getting feedback, and adapting from lessons learned.
 Often the cost of doing nothing is greater than the cost of being wrong because there’s an opportunity cost to simply continuing with the status quo.

-## Common challenges facing other innovation labs and how they can be overcome
+## Common challenges facing innovation labs and how they can be overcome

 ### Lack of leadership support